We just launched HRIS Sync, automate employee benefits management ⚡️

 1. Defined Contribution Pension Scheme (Money Purchase Scheme)

-• The amount of money employees receive upon retirement depends on the following questions:
+• The amount of money employees receive upon retirement depends on:

 • How much have they contributed?